Germany's Former Cocaine King Invited Me to His Birthday Party

 It’s the middle of the night and I’m standing on the terrace of a newly renovated villa, a good half hour from Hamburg Central Station.
 I’ve been sipping my Ballantines Cola for a while now, talking to a guy in a white windbreaker.
 He’s trying to make me understand what exactly it feels like to have found a listening device placed in your car by “the narcs”.

-“I was in the car with my driver, looking for a good hiding place for my cell phone,” he was saying.
+“I was in the car with my driver, looking for a place to hide my cell phone,” he was saying.
 “The battery and sim card were out, but I wanted to make sure that thing wasn’t recording any of my conversations.
-So I put my hand behind the panel at the foot space and end up with all all these cables in my grasp.
-I immediately panicked and cursed.
+So I put my hand behind the panel at the foot space and end up with all these cables in my grasp.
+I panicked and cursed.
 My driver said, ‘That’s not a part of the car.
 Because this is Sony’, pointing to the recorder in my hand ‘and this is Volvo.’
 Normally he’s not good with technology, but this time he was right.”

-In the end, the drug enforcement agency was able to link him to a 70 kg load of cocaine, which had just been intercepted on the high seas, thanks to recordings made on that device.
-Now he’s sitting on the four years he got for it but today he’s enjoying a furlough.
-And I wonder how many years of jail time come together at this party as a whole.
+In the end, the drug enforcement agency was able to link him to a 70 kg load of cocaine that had just been intercepted on the high seas, thanks to recordings made on that device.
+He’s now sitting on the four years he got for it but today he’s enjoying a furlough.
+Which makes me wonder how many years of jail time come together at this party as a whole.

-You see, I’m at the birthday party of Germany’s “Snow King” (also known as Ronald “Blacky” Miehling) who has done almost 28 years already, – with short breaks, of course.
-Miehling is a legend of the Hamburg underworld – one of the few Germans who have worked directly with Colombian wholesale dealers.
-For years, it went well but eventually he was caught.
-Since then, he has written a book about his experiences, and now awaits his impending release.
+You see I’m at the birthday party of Germany’s “Snow King” (also known as Ronald “Blacky” Miehling) who has already done a little less than 28 years – with short breaks, of course.
+Miehling is a legend of the Hamburg underworld – one of the few Germans to have worked directly with Colombian wholesale dealers.
+For years it went well but eventually he was caught.
+Since then, he has written a book about his experiences and now awaits his impending release.
 As an appetiser, he was allowed to celebrate his last birthday in freedom.

 Videos by VICE

 As our car rolled up to the large parking lot a few days later, the Villa Harburg stood in front of us illuminated by lights in the colours of the rainbow.
-It was a beautiful sight and a nice gesture by his friends, probably in an attempt to remind Blacky of the old times and help him briefly forget the years in jail.
+It was a beautiful sight and a nice gesture by his friends – an attempt to remind Blacky of the old times and help him briefly forget the years in jail.

 At the entrance, which was on the side of the building, a cute Eastern European woman smiled at me and pushed a shot glass filled with something red in my hands.